L1aovo/my-ctf-challenges/RCTF2022/readme.md

 To disable directory traversal for "..", I added this logic.
 This is a logic error, I should replace and with or.  qwq

-A small trick for os.path.join
+A small trick for os.path.join.
+When your filename starts with `/`, it will ignore the first parameter

 ```python
 >>> import os